-Metolazone tablets, 2.5 mg to 5 mg once daily.
+• Metolazone tablets, USP, $2\frac{1}{2}$ to 5 mg once daily.

-New patients - If considered desirable to switch patients currently on Zaroxolyn $^{\circledR}$ tablets and other formulations of metolazone that share its slow and incomplete bioavailability to Mykrox $^{\circledR}$, the dose should be determined by titration starting at one tablet (0.5 mg) once daily and increasing to two tablets (1 mg) once daily if needed.
+New patients - MYKROX Tablets (metolazone tablets, USP) (see MYKROX package circular).
+If considered desirable to switch patients currently on metolazone tablets, USP, to MYKROX, the dose should be determined by titration starting at one tablet (1⁄2 mg) once daily and increasing to two tablets (1 mg) once daily if needed.

-Treatment of Edematous States
+Treatment Of Edematous States

 The time interval required for the initial dosage to produce an effect may vary.
 Diuresis and saluresis usually begin within one hour and persist for 24 hours or longer.
 When a desired therapeutic effect has been obtained, it may be advisable to reduce the dose if possible.
 The daily dose depends on the severity of the patient's condition, sodium intake, and responsiveness.
 A decision to change the daily dose should be based on the results of thorough clinical and laboratory evaluations.
-If antihypertensive drugs or diuretics are given concurrently with metolazone, more careful dosage adjustment may be necessary.
+If antihypertensive drugs or diuretics are given concurrently with metolazone tablets, USP, more careful dosage adjustment may be necessary.
 For patients who tend to experience paroxysmal nocturnal dyspnea, it may be advisable to employ a larger dose to ensure prolongation of diuresis and saluresis for a full 24-hour period.

-Treatment of Hypertension
+Treatment Of Hypertension